This story is from the point of view of a teacher in the early eighties————————————————————————-

 Karen specially liked Fridays: she only taught five lessons and tended to stay late to try and get all her marking done.
 Matt didn’t get home ‘til later, and it was his job to pick up a take-away, so she didn’t need to get anything in for tea.
 She glanced out of the staff room window which overlooked the main gate.
 It might be a school for young ladies but the noise and chaos as a sea of dark brown uniforms carrying huge bags and lacrosse sticks swarmed out of the gates in search of buses and trains home reminded her more of a cattle drive.
 Maybe it was no coincidence that there was a ‘Drover’s Road’ in the vicinity.

 Quickly she worked through the rest of the unpromising bunch, making the odd comment in the margin.
-‘No, Beth Jones, Queen Elizabeth would not have swept majestically up those stairs, they hadn’t been built yet, – it’s not difficult, do a bit of research!’
+‘No, Beth Jones, Queen Elizabeth would not have swept majestically up the stairs by the library, they hadn’t been built yet, – it’s not difficult … do a bit of research!’

 ‘It’s funny’ she thought to herself as she walked along the polished wooden floor, ‘when you try and walk quietly you just end up making more noise.’
 The library was practically deserted save for the figure of Elizabeth Miller the librarian hunched over her table in the corner; and a couple of girls at the other end giggling over a magazine and waiting for their friends to finish in the orchestra.
 Liz looked up and smiled, well-used to seeing Karen in the reference section.